What is Oral Appliance Therapy?

 - Do you have severe sleep apnea?

-- No: Oral appliance therapy could work for you if you have mild to moderate obstructive sleep apnea.
+- No: Oral appliance therapy could work well for you if you have mild to moderate obstructive sleep apnea.

 - Can you tolerate a CPAP?